 However, to name a few here, I would have to start off with overcoming the corruption which is at all levels in Nepal.
 The way I have tackled this is to never give up and the willingness to sacrifice a great deal of time to fight against it, even if this would mean to risk your own freedom by doing so.

-Secondly, the needed skills and professionalism to exactly implement the social work in particular has been very challenging.
-For example, professional psychosocial counsellors to provide support and rehabilitation to former trafficked girls are unavailable in Nepal, so this badly effects the recovery process of the beneficiaries we are supporting.
+Secondly, the needed skills and professionalism to exactly implement the social work, in particular, has been very challenging.
+For example, professional psychosocial counsellors to provide support and rehabilitation to formerly trafficked girls are unavailable in Nepal, so this badly affects the recovery process of the beneficiaries we are supporting.